aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to XLTX in C++ Applications" h2="Convert PS to XLTX in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to XLTX in C++?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents due to its compatibility across different platforms and devices.
+However, PDF files are not suitable for editing or manipulating data.
+This is where the XLSX and XLTX formats come in.
+XLSX and XLTX are Microsoft Excel formats that are designed for data manipulation and analysis.
+Converting PDF files to XLSX and XLTX formats allows users to edit and manipulate the data in the documents.

-Converting PS to XLTX in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTX.
+<h2>How Aspose.Total Helps for PS to XLTX Conversion?</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert PDF files to XLSX and XLTX formats.
+It is a simple two-step process.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTX.
+Aspose.Total for C++ provides a wide range of features and functions that make it easy to convert PDF files to XLSX and XLTX formats.
+It also provides a comprehensive set of tools for manipulating and analyzing data in XLSX and XLTX files.
+Aspose.Total for C++ is a powerful and reliable file format automation library that makes it easy to convert PDF files to XLSX and XLTX formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}